Kyle Schriner, Chair

-Robin Phipps, Vice President
+Robin Phipps, Vice Chair

 Robin is an active community volunteer and the parent of two teenagers.
 She had worn many hats at BANANAS over the years: staff member, volunteer, President of Friends of BANANAS, and now Board Member.
 She loves being part of BANANAS and is proud that the organization is always ready and willing to help everyone with any and all child care issues.
 Robin is interested in child development, especially cognitive function and the value of play.
 She’s proud that her two teenagers want to follow in her footsteps by volunteering at BANANAS!